azu/mytweets/README.md

 ### Schedule Updating

-You can automate `yarn fetch-tweets` and `yarn upload-tweets` using CI like GitHub Action.
+You can automate `yarn fetch-tweets` and `yarn upload-s3` using CI like GitHub Action.

 This template repository includes [.github/workflows/update.yml](.github/workflows/update.yml) that update your `tweets.json` daily.